 Bloodhound's board currently comprises Director Phil Clarke and Chairman Andreas Höfer Petersen.
-Phil runs Bloodhound on a day to day basis, and produces its research.
-Andreas ensures that accounts are kept in order.
+Phil runs Bloodhound on a day to day basis, produces its research, and ensures that accounts are kept in order.
+Andreas overseas financial reporting.
 Two electronic signatures are required for all financial transactions (such as paying bills).

 Bloodhound will no longer proactively seek funding from foundations or institutions but welcomes spontaneous donations for its work.

 Bloodhound's day to day research, administrative and media matters are run on a volunteer pro-bono basis by Director Phil Clarke, who can be contacted by email on pc (a) bloodhound (dot) se

 Please note that due to time pressure and limited resources, Bloodhound cannot guarantee to respond to all enquiries.

 - Africa Oil in Puntland, culminating in a filing to the Swedish Economic Crime Authority